chrisprijic/chrisprijic.github.io/content/posts/20220522_error_handling_in_go.md

 ---

 In Go, errors are _values_.
-This means they can be returned, operated on, and passed around like any other values.
+This means they can be returned, operated on, and passed around like any other value.
 Errors as values provides some great
 benefits:

 * explicit control flow throughout your application